-If you have more complex questions such as, “Is this a good thesis for my essay?” or “Can you give me your thoughts on this draft?” we’ll to direct you to the Zoom waiting room for a one-on-one session.
+If you have more complex questions such as, “Is this a good thesis for my essay?” or “Can you give me your thoughts on this draft?” we’ll advise you to join a one-on-one session for a fuller conversation.
 Email Your Question

 |Tutors Can’t…||But They Can…|

 |Line edit your entire paper for you.||Help you spot and correct frequent errors.|

 |Predict your grade.||Help you maximize your assignment’s potential.|

 |Write or rewrite sections of your paper.||Brainstorm ideas for changes or additions.|

 |Explain your professor’s comments.||Refer you to your instructor for clarification.|

 |Be an expert on your specific topic.||Talk it through and help you organize it.|